This post was originally published on 21st October 2018 and updated on 23rd August 2020

 I was relieved to have some alone time this weekend.
-I needed some space and time to think, reflect and to soak up the late October sunshine.
+I needed some space and some time to think, reflect and to soak up the late October sunshine.

-I had a pootle around a few shops before heading home for a quiet, relaxing evening.
+With my head feeling a little clearer, I had a pootle around a few shops before heading home for a quiet, relaxing evening.

 My only disappointment…why on earth hadn’t I been before?